jarodise/AskGPT/README.md

 ## Installation

 1. Make sure you have KOReader installed on your device.
+2. Clone/Download this repo, upzip it and rename the folder "askgpt.koplugin".
-2. Copy the `askgpt` folder to your KOReader plugins directory (`koreader/plugins/`).
+3. Copy the `askgpt.koplugin` folder to your KOReader plugins directory (`koreader/plugins/`).
-3. Restart KOReader.
+4. Restart KOReader.
-4. Configuration setup: use your favorite text editor to open the configuration.lua file and configure:
+5. Configuration setup: use your favorite text editor to open the configuration.lua file and configure:
    - API endpoint (OpenAI or Gemini)
    - API key
    - Model name